MarinaSchluter/Online-Sports-Bettings/README.md

 ### **🗃️Files & Description**

 - [App](app.py)
-  -Creation of an app with different tabs that reflect different statics, results and contain a prdiction model.
+  - Creation of an app with different tabs that reflect different statics, results and contain a prdiction model.
 - [Notebooks](Notebooks)
   - [Preprocesing & EDA](Notebooks\Data_Pre-Processing_&_EDA.ipynb)
     - Uploading dataset and querying its attributes.